 List of famous people who died while climbing mountains, including photos, birthdates, professions, and other information.
 These celebrities who died while mountain climbing are listed alphabetically and include the famous mountaineering victims’ hometown and biographical info about them when available.

 This list has a variety of people, like Rob Hall and Toni Kurz, in it.
 Featuring Everest climbers, female rock climbers, and more, this list has it all.These notable mountaineering deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has died while climbing mountains as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Age: Died at 38 (1886-1924)
+- Age: Dec. at 37 (1886-1924)

-Age: Died at 33 (1975-2008)
+- Age: Dec. at 33 (1975-2008)

-Age: Died at 32 (1950-1982)
+- Age: Dec. at 31 (1950-1982)

-Andrew "Sandy" Comyn Irvine was an English mountaineer who took part in the 1924 British Everest Expedition, the third British expedition to the world's highest mountain, Mount Everest.
-While attempting the first ascent of Mount Everest, he and his climbing partner George Mallory and he disappeared somewhere high on the mountain's northeast ridge.
+- Photo: Metaweb (FB) / Public domainAndrew Comyn "Sandy" Irvine (8 April 1902 – 8 or 9 June 1924) was an English mountaineer who took part in the 1924 British Everest Expedition, the third British expedition to the world's highest (8,848 m) mountain, Mount Everest.
+While attempting the first ascent of Mount Everest, his climbing partner George Mallory and he disappeared somewhere high on the mountain's northeast ridge.
 The pair was last sighted only a few hundred metres from the summit, and if the pair reached the summit before they perished is unknown.
 Mallory's body was found in 1999, but Irvine's body has never been found. ...more

-Age: Died at 22 (1902-1924)
+- Age: Dec. at 22 (1902-1924)